aanandharuban/Hostel-management/README.md

 ---

-As a Hostel student -- A Best application for Hostel buddys to make technology penetrate everywhere and make our life simple have a user friendly and advance idea support to both developer growth and user growth without any negativity.
+As a Hostel student -- A Best application for Hostel buddyies to make technology penetrate everywhere and make our life simple have a user friendly and advance idea support to both developer growth and user growth without any negativity.